ScummVM: ResidualVM

 ResidualVM (formerly Residual) was a cross-platform computer program comprising 3D game engine recreations with a common graphical user interface.
 It supports Grim Fandango, Myst III: Exile, and The Longest Journey.
 It merged with ScummVM in October 2020.

 ResidualVM was originally designed to play LucasArts adventure games that use the GrimE game engine, and was later adapted to support other ones.
 Like ScummVM, the VM in ResidualVM stood for virtual machine.

 ResidualVM is a reimplementation of the part of the software used to interpret the scripting languages by conducting reverse engineering on the original game rather than emulating the hardware on which the games ran.
 As such, ResidualVM allows the games it supports to be played on platforms other than those for which they were originally released.

 The name of the project comes from the fact that it was originally started to support the residual LucasArts adventure games not supported by ScummVM.
 The original Lua-based engine used by LucasArts in their 3D adventure games was called GrimE (as opposed to SCUMM), so ResidualVM's title is also a word pun as grime is a type of residue.

 The project was started by former ScummVM team leader James Brown, and was first publicly available on August 15, 2003.
 Progress on the project was initially slow, and as a result the project's main goal of supporting Grim Fandango did not occur until April 25, 2011, when the compatibility of Grim Fandango was upgraded to "completable with a few minor glitches".

 The project obtained a domain separate from ScummVM in December 2011.
 As a result of the new domain name, the project name was changed from Residual to ResidualVM.
-The logo was changed to reflect the new name on January 25, 2012.
+The logo was changed to reflect the new name in January 2012.
 The first stable release of ResidualVM was released 9 years after the project started, on December 21 the same year.
 It merged with ScummVM in October 2021.